She already knows why

 2

 10 developmental dimensions.
-40+ capabilities mapped.
-She knows exactly what your child's brain CAN and CAN'T do right now — and why your instinctive approaches backfire.
+40+ capabilities resolved to ON or OFF.
+She knows exactly what your child's brain can and can't do right now — and why your instinctive approaches don't reach.

 3

 Not a random bedtime tale.
-A precision-crafted story that installs a new emotional tool — through the only language that reaches a child at this age: narrative and magic.
+She resolves your child's developmental state, scores every available therapeutic mechanism against it, and picks the one with the highest coverage.
+Then builds a story that installs it — through the only language that reaches this age: narrative and discovery.

 Why nothing else works like this